kporras07/solr8-sandbox/modules/search_api_pantheon/README.md

 Composer is the way you should be managing your drupal module requirements.
 This module will install its dependencies when you use composer to install.

-## Dependencies (installed by composer):
+## Dependencies (installed by Composer):

 - [Solarium](http://www.solarium-project.org/).
 Solarium is a Solr client library for PHP and is not Drupal-specific.
 First, register Drupal.org as a provider of Composer packages.
 This command should be run locally from the root directory of your Drupal 8 git repository.

 - [Search API](https://www.drupal.org/project/search_api).
 Search API is Drupal's module for indexing content entities.

 - [Search API Solr](https://www.drupal.org/project/search_api_solr).
 Search API Solr makes search API work with Apache Solr.
-Composer will manaage which version
+Composer will manage which version.

 - [Guzzle](https://docs.guzzlephp.org/en/stable/).
 Guzzle version 6 is standard with Drupal Core `8.x | 9.x` (read 8.x OR 9.x).